eliranwong/wsl2/bible_apps/desktop.md

 In our testing, UniqueBible requires version 2 of WSL to work.
 It does not run with version 1 of WSL.

-In the following example, we install desktop version of UniqueBible.app in pengwin with WSL2.
+The following example works with pengwin 1.3.4 under WSL2.

 # Installation